-Bruce Horn is an Intel Fellow and Chief Technical Officer for the Saffron Technology Group, part of the New Technology Group (NTG) at Intel Corporation.
-He is responsible for driving new applications and uses for Saffron’s memory-based reasoning system, a fundamentally new approach in the development of intelligent personal devices and systems.
+Previously Bruce was an Intel Fellow and Chief Technical Officer for the Saffron Technology Group at Intel.
+He was responsible for driving new applications and uses for memory-based reasoning, a fundamentally new approach in the development of intelligent personal devices and systems.

-Horn is most widely known for his work at Apple, where he created and developed the Macintosh Finder – the first widely-used desktop graphical user interface.
-He began his career as a member of the Learning Research Group at the Xerox Palo Alto Research Center, where he contributed to several implementations of the Smalltalk virtual machine.
+Horn is most widely known for his work at Apple, where he created and developed the Macintosh Finder.
+He began his career as a member of the Learning Research Group at Xerox PARC, where he contributed to several implementations of the Smalltalk virtual machine.

 Enter your account data and we will send you a link to reset your password.